Mungo Martin: Personal life

-Martin was born in 1879 in Fort Rupert, British Columbia, to parents of the Kwakwaka'wakw Nation.
+Martin was born on 1 April 1884 in Alert Bay or Fort Rupert, British Columbia, to parents of the Kwakwaka'wakw Nation.
 He was the son of Yaxnukwelas, a high-ranking native from Gilford Island.
 His mother was Q'omiga, also known by her English name, Sarah Finlay, who was the mixed-race daughter of a Kwakwaka'wakw woman and a Scottish man working with the Hudson's Bay Company.
 Martin's father died when he was in his teen years.
 His mother married Yakuglas, also known in English as Charlie James.
 Martin's mother wanted her son to become a woodcarver and song maker, and held rituals to ensure this future.

 While still young, Martin regularly participated in the rituals, songs, arts, and traditions of the local Kwakwaka'wakw and North Coastal culture.
 This formed the basis of his knowledge of the Northwest Coast style, and he applied it to design, carving, and painting and lifelong song making.
 Martin was raised in the potlatch tradition practiced by the Kwakwaka'wakw, and all aspects of their culture.

 Martin was a promoter of the culture in his later years, convening with other noted artists, such as Tom Omhid, Willie Seaweed and Dan Cranmer, in order to prepare novices for Kwakwaka'wakw ceremonies.
 He provided Ida Halpern, a Canadian ethnomusicologist, with 124 songs to help preserve his traditions for new generations.

 Martin became a commercial fisherman at one point to support himself financially.

 He would later marry Abayah Martin, also an artist, who specialized in weaving ceremonial curtains and aprons.